053steve/053steve/README.md

 </p>

 <br/>
-<h4 align="center"><samp> I'm a Fullstack Developer and Tech Enthusiast.
+<h4 align="center"><samp> I'm a AI Developer and Tech Enthusiast.
 I also love Javascript and Typescript equally (currently working with python though 😛).
-I'm currently exploring AI since it's like the future and stuff 💻🤖☁️ </samp>
+I'm currently exploring use cases on how to use AI into everyday life to improve the human experience 💻🤖☁️ </samp>
 </h4>

 <br />